Diagnosis and treatment

 Treatment for macular hole

-The only way to treat a macular hole is by having an operation.
-Eye drops or glasses are ineffective.
+The only way to treat a macular hole is with an operation.
+Eye drops, lasers, or glasses will not close a macular hole.

 Surgery for macular hole